Borism1434/party-analysis/README.md

 ## **Understanding the 2016 Democratic Registration Edge**

 ## **2016 Voter Registration**
 - Democratic registration advantage in 2016 relied heavily on Black voters, who made up 1,054,054 more Democrats than Hispanics, despite there being 302,144 more registered Hispanic voters overall.
 A closer look reveals that 650,825 Hispanic voters were registered as Independent, making up nearly the entire nonwhite Independent bloc.
-This positions Hispanic voters as a significant swing group with potential to reshape electoral outcomes.
+This positions Hispanic voters as a significant swing group with the potential to reshape electoral outcomes.
 - The Republican Party’s largest and most reliable voter bloc in 2016 was White (Not Hispanic) voters, where they held a commanding registration advantage of 1,409,687 over Democrats—the only racial group where Democrats trailed significantly.
 While Democrats faced erosion among Hispanic voters, with 39.5% registering as Independents and only 35% as Democrats, Republicans maintained a stronghold among White voters, who registered 45.9% Republican compared to 28.9% Democrat and 26.7% Independent.

+## **2024 Voter Registration**

+- Despite an overall increase of 538,750 registered voters in Florida by early 2024, the Democratic Party experienced significant losses in affiliation across all major racial groups.
+Notably, there were 142,597 fewer Black voters registered as Democrats and 229,237 fewer Hispanic voters affiliated with the party compared to 2016.
+Native American voters shifted toward the Republican Party, resulting in a net Republican advantage of 3,579.
+While the decline in Democratic affiliation was observed across all racial categories, it was least pronounced among Black voters and most severe among Hispanic voters, signaling a substantial reshaping of Florida’s political landscape along racial lines.